maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

 }
 ```

-## Connecting to the SAFE Network
+## Connecting to the Safe Network
-We can now use the authorisation URI we received from the Authenticator to connect to the SAFE Network.
+We can now use the authorisation URI we received from the Authenticator to connect to the Safe Network.
 In order to do this we simply call the `loginFromUri` API function:
 ```js
 await safeApp.auth.loginFromUri(resAuthUri);
 ```

-This function will decode the authorisation URI and create a connection with the SAFE Network using the credentials obtained from it.
+This function will decode the authorisation URI and create a connection with the Safe Network using the credentials obtained from it.

 ## Create a public MutableData
-One of the native data types of the SAFE Network is the `MutableData`.
+One of the native data types of the Safe Network is the `MutableData`.
 A MutableData is a key-value store which can be created at either a specific address on the network, or just at a random address, and it can be publicly available (a public MutableData) or otherwise have all its content encrypted (private MutableData).
 It also has a type associated to it (type tag) which is a number that can be chosen at the moment of creating the MutableData.

 We are not going to go into the other aspects of the MutableData here, we will just create MutableData in the network to store the data of our application.
-Please refer to the [Discover page](/discover) to learn more about the MutableData type as well as the other types of data available in the SAFE Network.
+Please refer to the [Discover page](/discover) to learn more about the MutableData type as well as the other types of data available in the Safe Network.

 In this tutorial we are going to create a public MutableData at a random address.
-Each piece of data stored on the network has its own unique 256 bits address in the network (you can read more about XOR addresses of the SAFE Network in the [MaidSafe's blog](https://blog.maidsafe.net/2016/05/27/structuring-networks-with-xor)), we will request the API to generate a random address for our new public MutableData:
+Each piece of data stored on the network has its own unique 256 bits address in the network (you can read more about XOR addresses of the Safe Network in the [MaidSafe's blog](https://blog.maidsafe.net/2016/05/27/structuring-networks-with-xor)), we will request the API to generate a random address for our new public MutableData:
 ```js
 const typeTag = 15000;
 const md = await safeApp.mutableData.newRandomPublic(typeTag);